 And whether you’re visiting wineries or breweries, consider having someone else do the driving.
 The recently launched Boozey Bus Rides service in Dunsborough can offer winery drop-off and pick-ups or all-day tours, with dogs welcome as well as they’re better behaved than their owner!

-Dog-Friendly Dining in Dunsborough
+Dog-Friendly Cafes in Dunsborough

 Dunsborough and the surrounding area is home to plenty of cafes that will welcome your dog to sit by your side.